Battle of Shubra Khit: Aftermath

-Perrée was promoted to rear admiral for his distinguished service at the battle.
-He wrote in his report to Vice Admiral Brueys that his flotilla had suffered "twenty wounded and several killed", and he himself had "lost several parts of his left arm", although some historians estimate his losses at at least several hundred, Napoleon himself writing later that the real French losses at Shubra Khit had been a 'few hundred'.
+Perrée was promoted to counter admiral for his service at the battle.
+He wrote in his report to Vice-admiral François-Paul Brueys d'Aigalliers that his flotilla had suffered "twenty wounded and several killed", and he himself had "lost several parts of his left arm", although some historians estimate his losses at at least several hundred, Napoleon himself writing later that the real French losses at Shubra Khit had been a 'few hundred'.
 The exact constituents of the Mameluke casualties are not known, but 300 of the elite Mamelukes were casualties during the land fighting near Shubra Khit, and 9 cannons were abandoned.
 The Egyptian flotilla also suffered the loss of its flagship.

-The battle of Shubra Khit had overall been largely inconclusive, and Napoleon searched in vain for a scapegoat for his future report to the Directory.
-Some historians would ascribe the battle as being nothing more than a 'protracted skirmish'.
-Although the battle had given the French vital information on the tactics and the style of warfare of the Mamluks.
-Mamluk dead were ravenously looted, and the valuables each one carried insinuated to the soldiers that this country is not as poor as previously thought owing to the richness of its rulers.
-He would continue his march to Cairo for the time, culminating in a decisive battle near the Pyramid of Giza.
+The battle had overall been largely inconclusive, and Napoleon searched in vain for a scapegoat for his future report to the Directory.
+Some historians would ascribe the battle as being nothing more than a "protracted skirmish", although the battle had given the French vital information on the tactics and the style of warfare of the Mamluks.
+The Mamluk dead were ravenously looted, and the valuables each one carried insinuated to the soldiers that the country was not as poor as previously thought, owing to the richness of its rulers.
+After the battle, Napoleon continued his march to Cairo, culminating in a decisive French victory at the Battle of the Pyramids.